DHTMLX/docs-kanban/docs/guides/integration_with_angular.md

 }
 ~~~

-The `this._kanban.parse(data)` method provides data reloading on each applied change.
+The `parse(data)` method provides data reloading on each applied change.

-Now the Kanban component is ready.
-When the element will be added to the page, it will initialize the Kanban object with data.
+Now the Kanban component is ready to use.
+When the element will be added to the page, it will initialize the Kanban with data.
 You can provide necessary configuration settings as well.
 Visit our [Kanban API docs](/api/overview/properties_overview/) to check the full list of available properties.

 #### Handling events